-The Anatomy & Physiology course provides a thorough overview of the structure and function of the systems of the human body, and a detailed knowledge of all body systems.
+The Anatomy & Physiology for the Health Sciences course provides a thorough overview of the structure and function of the systems of the human body, and a detailed knowledge of all body systems.

 - Self-directed course delivered entirely online

 - 150 hours of learning, to be completed in up to 12 months

 - Qualifies as a biomedical science credit for applicants to the Health Information Management program who do not have minimum Grade 12 Science

 Who should take the Anatomy & Physiology course?

 CHA Learning suggests taking Anatomy & Physiology prior to or concurrently with the Pathophysiology course.
 This is not mandatory, but recommended.
 This course can be taken in combination with Anatomy & Physiology and/or Medical Terminology.